AqwamCreates/DataPredict/docs/HighValueProjectTutorials/CreatingLeftTooEarlyDetectionModel.md

 -- For single data point purposes, set the maximumNumberOfIterations to 1 to avoid overfitting.
 Additionally, the more number of maximumNumberOfIterations you have, the lower the learningRate it should be to avoid "inf" and "nan" issues.

+-- Additionally, you must use RadialBasisFunction as the kernel function.
+This kernel accepts inputs of -infinity to infinity values, but outputs 0 to 1 values.

 local LeftToEarlyPredictionModel = DataPredict.Models.SupportVectorMachine.new({maximumNumberOfIterations = 1, learningRate = 0.3, kernelFunction = "RadialBasisFunction"})

 ```